apache/superset/docs/faq.rst

 How to limit the timed refresh on a dashboard?
 ----------------------------------------------
-By default, the dashboard timed refresh feature allows you to automatically requery every slice on a dashboard according to a set schedule.
+By default, the dashboard timed refresh feature allows you to automatically re-query every slice on a dashboard according to a set schedule.
 Sometimes, however, you won't want all of the slices to be refreshed - especially if some data is slow moving, or run heavy queries.
 To exclude specific slices from the timed refresh process, add the ``timed_refresh_immune_slices`` key to the dashboard ``JSON Metadata`` field:

 ..code::